4000 Church Street Skokie, IL 60076

 Dental Crown Care in Skokie, IL

-At The Stein Center for Advanced Dentistry, we are dedicated to preserving your natural tooth structure.
+At The Stein Center for Advanced Dentistry, we can help you keep your crowns, and other restorations, in the best condition.
 If you have decay or damage, a dental crown could prevent the need for an extraction.
-Contact our office today to schedule a consultation and learn more about your restorative dentistry treatment options.
+Contact our office today at 847-750-3125 to schedule an appointment and learn more about your restorative treatment options.